 For the heavyweight division, the 1990’s were total chaos.
 A complete chronicle of that bizarre decade for the game’s big men reads like a season-long script for a bad soap opera.
 Here goes:

-In the biggest upset ever, Buster Douglas knocked out Mike Tyson.
+In, arguably, the biggest upset of all-time, Buster Douglas knocked out Mike Tyson.
 Tyson then raped a beauty queen and went to jail.
-Evander Holyfield defeated Douglas, who lay down on the canvas and let the referee count him out.
+Evander Holyfield defeated an unfocused Douglas, who lay down on the canvas and let the referee count him out.
 Holyfield then defended his title against a pair of pot-bellied men fighting in the wrong decade, George Foreman and Larry Holmes.
-Holyfield and Riddick Bowe battled three times before Andrew Golota ruined Bowe with his vicious attacks on “Big Daddy’s” private parts.
+Holyfield and Riddick Bowe battled three times before Andrew Golota ruined Bowe with his vicious attacks on “Big Daddy’s” groin.
 Before that, Bowe had, literally, thrown one of his title belts in a garbage can as some kind of protest and it ended up going to Lennox Lewis.

 Further reflecting all this craziness was the career of England’s Frank Bruno, a leading contender with a special talent for breaking the hearts of British fight fans.
 Bruno had risen to prominence in the mid-80s after he not only went undefeated in 21 straight bouts but won them all by knockout.
-The United Kingdom had long pined for a genuine heavyweight threat.
+The United Kingdom had, for generations, pined for a genuine heavyweight threat.
 After all, the country had, up to that point, produced only a single heavyweight king, that being the great Robert Fitzsimmons, who won the title back in, wait for it, 1897.
-Yes, England, home of the Queensberry Rules, had not produced a heavyweight champ in almost a full century.
-During that time Tommy Farr, Henry Cooper and Richard Dunn, among others, had stoked the dreams and hopes of British boxing fans, but none had come close to bringing home the goods.
+Yes, England, home of the Queensberry Rules, had not spawned a heavyweight champion in almost a full century.
+During that time Tommy Farr, Henry Cooper and Richard Dunn, among others, had stoked the dreams and hopes of British fight fans, but none came close to bringing home the goods.